zaiste/zaiste.net/website/pages/posts/2019-12_building-rest-api-nodejs-typescript-1.md

 title: Building A REST API in Node.js with TypeScript (part 1 of 4)
 publish: true
 tags:
-- nodejs
+- Node.js
-- typescript
+- TypeScript
-- javascript
+- JavaScript
-- rest
+- REST
 ---

 Let's build a simple a REST API in Node.js using [TypeScript](https://www.typescriptlang.org/).
 This series will be split into **four parts** as there is a lot to discuss.
 It is also aimed for absolute beginners or people just starting with programming.
 At the same time I will be mentioning few some advanced topics so that even if you know how to build a REST API, you will hopefully still gain something from reading this tutorial.